-\\init\\(data, label=None, reference=None, weight=None, group=None, init\score=None, silent='warn', feature\name='auto', categorical\feature='auto', params=None, free\raw\data=True) Initialize Dataset.
+\\init\\(data, label=None, reference=None, weight=None, group=None, init\score=None, feature\name='auto', categorical\feature='auto', params=None, free\raw\data=True, position=None)

+Initialize Dataset.

-- data (str, pathlib.Path, numpy array, pandas DataFrame, H20 DataTable's Frame, scipy.sparse, Sequence, list of Sequence or list of numpy array) Data source of Dataset.
-If str or pathlib.Path, it represents the path to a text file (CSV, TSV, or LibSVM) or a LightGBM Dataset binary file. - label(list, numpy 1-D array, pandas Series / one-column DataFrame or None, optional (default=None)) Label of the data. - reference (Dataset or None, optional (default=None)) If this is Dataset for validation, training data should be used as reference. - weight (list, numpy 1-D array, pandas Series or None, optional (default=None)) Weight for each instance. - group (list, numpy 1-D array, pandas Series or None, optional (default=None)) Group/query data.
+- data (str, pathlib.Path, numpy array, pandas DataFrame, H20 DataTable's Frame, scipy.sparse, Sequence, list of Sequence, list of numpy array or pyarrow Table) Data source of Dataset.
+If str or pathlib.Path, it represents the path to a text file (CSV, TSV, or LibSVM) or a LightGBM Dataset binary file. - label (list, numpy 1-D array, pandas Series / one-column DataFrame, pyarrow Array, pyarrow ChunkedArray or None, optional (default=None)) Label of the data. - reference (Dataset or None, optional (default=None)) If this is Dataset for validation, training data should be used as reference. - weight (list, numpy 1-D array, pandas Series, pyarrow Array, pyarrow ChunkedArray or None, optional (default=None)) Weight for each instance.
+Weights should be non-negative.

+- group (list, numpy 1-D array, pandas Series, pyarrow Array, pyarrow ChunkedArray or None, optional (default=None)) Group/query data.
 Only used in the learning-to-rank task. sum(group) = n\samples.
-For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc.

-- init\score (list, list of lists (for multi-class task), numpy array, pandas Series, pandas DataFrame (for multi-class task), or None, optional (default=None)) Init score for Dataset. - silent (bool, optional (default=False)) Whether to print messages during construction. - feature\name (list of str, or 'auto', optional (default="auto")) Feature names.
-If 'auto' and data is pandas DataFrame, data columns names are used. - categorical\feature (list of str or int, or 'auto', optional (default="auto")) Categorical features.
+For example, if you have a 100-document dataset with group = [10, 20, 40, 10, 10, 10], that means that you have 6 groups, where the first 10 records are in the first group, records 11-30 are in the second group, records 31-70 are in the third group, etc. - init\score (list, list of lists (for multi-class task), numpy array, pandas Series, pandas DataFrame (for multi-class task), pyarrow Array, pyarrow ChunkedArray, pyarrow Table (for multi-class task) or None, optional (default=None)) Init score for Dataset. - feature\name (list of str, or 'auto', optional (default="auto")) Feature names.
+If 'auto' and data is pandas DataFrame or pyarrow Table, data columns names are used. - categorical\feature (list of str or int, or 'auto', optional (default="auto")) Categorical features.
 If list of int, interpreted as indices.
 If list of str, interpreted as feature names (need to specify feature\name as well).
 If 'auto' and data is pandas DataFrame, pandas unordered categorical columns are used.
-All values in categorical features should be less than int32 max value (2147483647).
+All values in categorical features will be cast to int32 and thus should be less than int32 max value (2147483647).
 Large values could be memory consuming.
 Consider using consecutive integers starting from zero.
 All negative values in categorical features will be treated as missing values.
-The output cannot be monotonically constrained with respect to a categorical feature. - params (dict or None, optional (default=None)) Other parameters for Dataset. - free\raw\data (bool, optional (default=True)) If True, raw data is freed after constructing inner Dataset.
+The output cannot be monotonically constrained with respect to a categorical feature.
+Floating point numbers in categorical features will be rounded towards 0. - params (dict or None, optional (default=None)) Other parameters for Dataset. - free\raw\data (bool, optional (default=True)) If True, raw data is freed after constructing inner Dataset. - position (numpy 1-D array, pandas Series or None, optional (default=None)) Position of items used in unbiased learning-to-rank task.